learn-co-curriculum/phase-4-welcome-to-phase/README.md

 By the end of this phase, you should be able to:

-- Practice creating and configuring backend servers
+- Create and configure backend servers
 - Implement the model-view-controller design pattern in a Rails application
 - Recognize RESTful conventions in a Rails application
 - Create, read, update and delete data in a Rails application